-The effect of TL on the scale height calculations
+4.4 Effect of TL changes on scale height calculations

-The O+-H+ transition level is a key input parameter in the above reconstruction procedure and it has a crucial effect on the shape of the topside component profiles.
+The O^+-H^+ transition level is a key input parameter in the above reconstruction procedure and it has a crucial effect on the shape of the topside component profiles.
 Its effect on the scale height calculations has been investigated by fixing the total electron content and inducing changes (ranging from -30% to +50%) in the transition level around the 'perfect' level provided by the used empirical model.
-The influence of these TL changes on the O+ scale height determination is presented in Fig.4 for day-time (top panel) and night-time (bottom panel) conditions.
+The influence of these TL changes on the O^+ scale height determination is presented in Fig.5 for day-time (top panel) and night-time be 'distributed' at altitudes above the TL.

-Fig.4 The oxygen ion scale height plotted as a function of the O+-H+ transition height for day-time (top pane) and night-time (bottom pane) conditions.
+Fig.5 The oxygen ion scale height plotted as a function of the O^+-H^+ transition height for day-time (top panel) and night-time (bottom panel) conditions.
 The vertical line represents the 'perfect' transition height provided by the empirical model.